cooperaj/wow-armory-character/readme.txt

 Note: Certain locale choices are only available when selecting some regions.

+= Available Filters =

+* **wow-armory-character-template** - Allows you to specify an alternate template file to use to display your profile.
+Defaults to `view-wow-armory-character.php`
+* **wow-armory-character-display** - Your profile once the template has been processed.
+It may be quicker to alter the display at runtime rather than duplicate the template when making only minor changes.

 == Frequently Asked Questions ==

 = The plugin is displaying old information.
 How do I update it? =